plaisier-lab/docker_scRNA_seq_velocity/README.md

 # docker_scRNA_seq_velocity
-Software to compute RNA velocity.
+Instructions to build an image which can run the software to compute RNA velocity.